douglase/douglase.github.io/index.md

 - building the <a href="http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6352489">Dual-Wavelength Echidna Lidar </a>(DWEL),
 - testing the detectors for the <a href="http://people.bu.edu/danowski/IMAGER/">Interstellar Medium Absorption Gradient Experiment Rocket </a>(IMAGER),
-- and inferring the density of the terrestrial ionosphere using observations from the  <a href="https://raids.nrl.navy.mil/">RAIDS</a>
-(the Remote Atmospheric and Ionospheric Detection System) extreme ultraviolet spectrograph from the International Space Station.
+- and inferring the density of the terrestrial ionosphere using observations from the the Remote Atmospheric and Ionospheric Detection System extreme ultraviolet spectrograph (EUVS) from the International Space Station.

 ![DWEL separating leafs from trunks, Douglas et al 2015 and first deployment](images/DWEL_deployed_data.jpg)|![RAIDS instrumented mounted on the ISS, Courtesy NASA](images/iss020e041981.jpg)
   -------------  | -------------
- **Dual-wavelength Echnida Lidar** distinguishes leaves from trunks to quantify forest carbon uptake | **RAIDS instrument on the International Space Station**
+ **Dual-wavelength Echnida Lidar** distinguishes leaves from trunks to quantify forest carbon uptake | **Remote Atmospheric and Ionospheric Detection System**  mounted on the International Space Statio

 Before graduate school, I worked at <a href="http://www.ligo-wa.caltech.edu/">LIGO Hanford Observatory</a>.